mui/mui-x/docs/data/data-grid/row-pinning/row-pinning.md

 Pinned (or frozen, locked, or floating) rows are those visible at all times while the user scrolls the grid vertically.

 :::warning
-This feature is experimental, it needs to be explicitly activated using the `rowPinning` experimental feature flag.
+This feature is experimental and must be explicitly activated using the `rowPinning` experimental feature flag:

 ```tsx
 <DataGridPro experimentalFeatures={{ rowPinning: true }} {...otherProps} />